-Thus, academics often think of mentoring as guidance for assistant professors seeking tenure, but it also applies to tenured professors working towards their career development goals.
-A mentor may serve as a guide to the institution and its culture, as a research advisor, as teaching resource, and/or as a role model.
+Academics often think of mentoring as guidance for assistant professors seeking tenure, but it also applies to tenured professors working towards their career development goals.
+A mentor may serve as a guide to the institution and its culture, research advisor, teaching resource, or role model.
 The goals of mentoring are:

-- To help new faculty members acclimate to the formal and informal norms of the department, college, and the University.
+- To help new faculty members acclimate to the formal and informal norms of the department, college, and university;

-- To encourage faculty to refine and expand their teaching strategies.
+- To encourage faculty members to refine and expand teaching strategies;

-- To foster the development of a productive balance between research, teaching, and service.
+- To foster development of a productive balance between research, teaching, and service;

-- To guide faculty in their progression toward promotion and tenure.
+- To guide faculty members in progression toward promotion and tenure; and

 - To foster an atmosphere of collegiality and community.

-When they first arrive all faculty members, regardless of their rank and past experiences, need help learning the culture, protocols, and procedures of UM- Dearborn.
-The faster they can acclimate, the sooner they can focus their energies on teaching and research.
-Established faculty members can also benefit from advice from colleagues.
+When they first arrive, all faculty members, regardless of their rank and past experiences, need to learn the culture, protocols, and procedures of UM-Dearborn.
+The faster they can acclimate, the sooner they can focus their energies on teaching, research and service.
+Both new and established faculty members can benefit from advice from colleagues.
 Collegial critiques of drafts of papers and grant proposals may save valuable review time and increase the chances of early success.
-Getting comments on drafts of course proposals is also helpful and we can all improve on our teaching skills.
-By fostering collegiality, mentoring will not only increase teaching and research productivity, but will also lead to increased faculty job satisfaction and improve morale.
+Comments on drafts of course proposals are also helpful, and we can all improve our teaching skills.
+By fostering collegiality, mentoring will not only increase teaching and research productivity, but will also lead to increased faculty satisfaction and improved morale.
 The potential benefits of faculty mentoring to protégés include: